Step-by-Step Guide on How to Make Money Blogging

 - You will be guided to add a tracking code to your blog

-- Once the tracking code is added to your blog, the approval process will range from a few days and up to 2 week
+- Once the tracking code is added, Google’s approval process range from a few days up to two weeks

-Watch a Short Video by Google on How to Get Your Application Approved
+Watch a Short Video by Google on How to Get Your Google AdSense Application Approved

 You have completed the first step to monetizing your blog.

 Once your Google AdSense account has been approved, you will need to set up a payments profile to receive money.

 - Confirm the country/region that you are in

 - Enter the account type, whether you are an individual or corporation.
 This information cannot be changed once you have established that you are an individual or corporation

-- Enter your first and last name and address
+- Enter your first name, last name, and address

 - Enter your SSN, or EIN if you are signing up as a corporation

 - Sign and submit the application